 The album is rounded out with a suite of music from Jonny Greenwood’s score to the film “There Will Be Blood.”
 I found the film brilliant and unsettling in no large part because of Greenwood’s music, which is kind of like the anti-Copland.
 Greenwood’s wide open chords devolve into hints of atonality and evoke the desolate California oil fields in which the film takes place.
 The cue “Proven Lands” is all fidgety pizzicato and slapped strings.
 “There Will Be Blood” brings back memories of the film, but stands on its own as a brilliant work of darkened Americana.

-Hear a sample of "Raphael" by Bryce Dessner:
+Hear a sample of "St. Carolyn by the Sea" by Bryce Dessner: